 c.
 The establishment of a foreign affairs group.

-The purpose of the establishment of this group is to train foreign affairs councillor, attachés, etc....).
+The purpose of the establishment of this group is to train foreign affairs personnel for the Vietnamese abroad (foreign affairs councillor, attachés, etc....).

 The mode of organization is similar to that of the press and information group: students of the Administration Section who are capable and have acquired knowledge of foreign languages will be selected.
 The maximum number of students selected for the foreign affairs group will be determined annually by the Directorate General of Civil Service on the basis of existing needs and with the agreement of the Foreign Affairs Department.